 Is the Inland Taipan Aggressive?

 The venom of the forest cobra is neurotoxic.
 This means that it kills nerve tissue found in the brain and the spinal cord.
 Associated symptoms include drowsiness, lack of muscle coordination, hearing loss, seizures, and paralysis.
-Death can occur between 30 minutes and two hours after a bite.
+Death can occur between 30 minutes and 2 hours after a bite.

 What Does the Forest Cobra Look Like?